My name is Tatiana, but my friends and family call me Tutta. I love writing articles that bring a little creativity to everyday life.

 Who doesn’t love dining at a mom and pop diner?
 If you have a passion for customer service and food, combine these with management skills and open a diner!

-You need to think of some good diner names!
+You need to come up with some good diner names!
 Think about all the things that you would ordinarily look for in a restaurant: cleanliness, fast service, accuracy, professionalism.
 You want a name that stands out from the rest, a name that says why you should come in here instead of the other diner around the block.

-Location: Using your location in your diner name is helpful when it comes to advertising.
+- Location: Using your location in your diner name is helpful when it comes to advertising.
 People can know generally where you are located just by hearing your name.
-If you are located in a busy street downtown, such as 5th St, an example would be “Diner on 5th.”
+If you are located in a busy street downtown, such as 5th Street, an example would be “Diner on 5th.”

-Open time: If you are open 24/7, this is an important factor to consider when naming the diner!
-Not many diners are open all the time and this can give you a leg up on your competition!
+- Opening Hours: If you are open 24/7, this is an important factor to consider when naming the diner!
+Not many diners are open all the time and this can give you a leg up on your competition.

-Type of diner: Whether it’s a 50’s diner or a modern diner, make sure the name well-suits it.
+- Type of diner: Whether it’s a 1950’s diner or a modern diner, make sure the name suits it well.

-Theme: Likewise, if you are having a fun theme inside, then the name should totally match the theme!
+- Theme: Likewise, if your diner will have a fun theme, the name should definitely match the theme!

-Your name: If you are the owner of a diner, be proud and name it after yourself!
+- Your name: If you are the owner of a diner, you could consider naming it after yourself.
+This will almost certainly make your diner's name unique.

 Now for some example diner names to get you thinking!